SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 ## Test Design

-Two stress conditions, each run on one old-pipeline unit and one new-pipeline unit in parallel, so results are directly comparable pair-by-pair rather than pooled:
+- Option 1: Two stress conditions, each run on one old-pipeline unit and one new-pipeline unit in parallel, so results are directly comparable pair-by-pair rather than pooled:

 | Unit | Pipeline | Stress action | Cycle |